acmpesuecc/Object-Recognition-and-Classification-System/CONTRIBUTING.md

 4. Put all Live Object Detection related codes in the 'Image Detection.py' file, found under the 'Code (Modules)' folder.
 5. Put all New model related codes in the 'Code (Modules)' folder.
 6. Upload the entire model file ('.h5' extension) in the 'CNN_Model' folder.
+7. All contributions have points assigned to them (All details regarding points will be mentioned in each of the issues created).
+8. Creating issues counts in as a contribution and earns you points too! (points are assigned based on the issue created).

 ## Contributing Process
 1. Fork the repository